Search

 In 1994, the Division became independent and was overseen by the Dean of the School of Medicine and 24 hour per day faculty coverage began.
 That same year, the application to create a residency program in Emergency Medicine was approved and the first class began in 1995.

-The Department of Emergency Medicine was founded in April, 1995 and and Dr. Scott Syverud was named Interim Chair.
+The Department of Emergency Medicine was founded in April 1995 and Dr. Scott Syverud was named Interim Chair.
 In 1996, Dr. Marcus Martin was named Professor and Chair of Emergency Medicine.
 From 1996 to 2000, the number of faculty increased from 11 to 16.
 Emergency Medicine faculty were early pioneers in the use of medical simulation for education at UVA.

 outdoor view of the front of the white and blue-green hospital